Sportmonks Football Predictions API: Be smarter than bookmakers

 Please let us know when you have any more feedback or questions for us.
-Please check here if you need more detailed information about the Football Predictions API.
+Please check our Prediction Page if you need more detailed information about the Football Predictions API.
 We are putting massive efforts into the Football Prediction API, and we need your input to improve our products day by day.
 Be aware that results from the past are no guarantees for the future.

 >>> I want to see how an API response of the Predictions API looks